klaurie/MetaNaviT/README.md

 Data Analyst: Automate the compilation of multiple CSV files from different sources into a single, cohesive dataset, applying transformations such as column standardization and data merging.

-Software Engineer: Utilize advanced indexing, retrieval, and code generation capabilities to efficiently manage project files.
-MetaNaviT scans and indexes code files, documentation, and related resources, allowing for quick searches without manually navigating directories.
-Additionally, the tool can generate code based on retrieved context, assisting with automation, debugging, and project development.
+Software Engineer: MetaNaviT auto-indexes your code, docs, and assets so you can instantly search a project and generate context-aware snippets for automation, debugging, or new development.

 Student: Organize and retrieve academic resources, including lecture notes, research papers, and textbooks, using metadata-based and contextual queries for faster access.